PHI Definition and 18 HIPAA Identifiers

 Healthcare operations

-• Discharge summary with dates of service and provider details
+• Discharge summary with dates of service and provider details tied to a person

 Insurance and billing